 Pipelines, in many parts of the world, cross unconsolidated deposits.
 This unstable material may be weak and water bearing.
-Structural integrity problems are particularly serious where river crossings are involved due to the undercutting effect on slope by continuous hydraulic erosion, and in regions subject to seismic risk and the resultant slope instability.
+Structural integrity problems are particularly serious where river crossings are involved due to the undercutting effect on slope by continuous hydraulic erosion and in regions subject to seismic risk and the resultant slope instability.
 The downslope soil movement causes the development of tension and compression traction forces on the upper and lower pipeline sections.

-Weir-Jones Engineering Consultants is able to implement various types of strain monitoring systems which provide a comprehensive real-time picture of the pipeline’s state-of-health.
+Weir-Jones Engineering Consultants are able to implement various types of strain monitoring systems, which provide a comprehensive real-time picture of the pipeline’s state-of-health.
 These systems enable pipeline operators to detect even the slightest deformation of a pipe caused by the movement of the surrounding soil.
 With this valuable data in hand, pipeline operators are able to minimize the risk of events spiraling out of control.
 This ensures that appropriate responses can be developed in a timely manner.

 Additional information is available on this website and by request